 * For a detailed discussion of Parts 5 through 8, please read my post Organizational Structure, Training and Data Migration: Part 2 of Milestone Deliverables.

-The key takeaway is this: if organizational change is not properly managed during the ERP implementation project, the project cannot succeed.
-The people will either be incapable of performing or unwilling to perform the revised tasks, or there will be no accountablility for certain new tasks.
+The key takeaway is this: if the organizational change is not managed during the ERP implementation project, the project cannot succeed.
+The people will either be incapable of performing or will be unwilling to perform the revised tasks, or there will be no accountability for certain new tasks.
 In either case, the organization will not function as intended.
 For this reason, it’s critical that the success of change management activities be measurable.
-It’s also critical that change management activities be planable and executable in a step-by-step, structured manner.
+It’s also critical that change management activities be plannable and executable in a step-by-step, structured manner.